aniskoubaa/gaitech_doc/sphinx-doc/source/index.rst

    Contributors<contributors/index>

-Gaitech is pround to provide you a comprehensive educational framework on Robot Operating System (ROS).
+Gaitech is proud to provide you a comprehensive educational framework on Robot Operating System (ROS).
 We provide a series of online tutorials on ROS that will help you getting familiar with ROS.

 .. image:: images/ros/ros.png
     :align: center